-What happens if my Spouse Visa application is accepted?
+What happens if my UK Spouse Visa application is accepted?

-When your application is accepted, you will be given a permit that allows you to enter the UK within a 30-day period.
+When your application is accepted, you will be given leave to remain, that allows you to enter the UK within a 30-day period.
 Upon arrival in the UK, you will have a 10-day period in which to collect a Biometric Residence Permit (BRP).

-If you fail to enter the UK within this time-frame, you can apply for another 30-day entry permit.
+If you fail to enter the UK within this time-frame, you can submit an application for another 30-day entry permit.
 However, you will be charged an additional fee.